Euroformula Open Championship: Sub-divisions

 Like British Formula Three, the series incorporates a second championship class for chassis specifications from the previous generation.
 The Copa was created in 2005, and provides an opportunity for drivers without competitive budgets, who would otherwise be left unable to progress from cheaper formulae.
 The name is derived from the chassis specification that all Copa entrants must use: the Dallara F308.

 Equipment

 The Euroformula Open Championship has used chassis from Italian constructor Dallara.
 During the first seasons, the Dallara F300 was used.
 The Dallara F305 debuted in 2005, the Dallara F308 in 2008, and the Dallara F312 in 2012.
 The secondary class was dropped during the 2014 season due to lack of entries.
-The current chassis is the Dallara 320, which debuted in 2020.
+The current chassis is the Dallara 324, which debuted in Super Formula Lights in 2024, and has been chosen for Euroformula Open for the 2025, putting more emphasis on the affordability of this series.

 Originally, the European F3 Open Championship had a single engine supplier.
 From 2010 to 2018, the series used Toyota's F3 engine upgraded by the Spanish tuner Piedrafita Sport.
 In 2019, the series also allowed Mercedes-Benz and Volkswagen engines, and the Toyota engines were dropped after the first round of the season.